Key Points

 Secured vs. Unsecured Debts

-Secured loans offer collateral to the lender, providing security through a specific asset if the borrower defaults on repaying the loan.
-For example, auto loans are typically secured because the vehicle acts as a payment if the borrower can’t repay the debt.
+Secured loans offer collateral to the lender, providing security through the ability to sell a specific asset if the borrower defaults on repaying the loan.
+For example, auto loans are typically secured because the proceeds from the sale of the vehicle act as a recourse or a source of repayment if the borrower can’t pay off the entire debt.

-Unsecured loans offer no backing from the borrower, and the lender often charges a higher interest rate because the loan is less secure.
+Unsecured loans offer no backing from the borrower, and the lender often charges a higher interest rate because the loan offers less security or reassurance to the lender that the loan (or at least the principal) will be paid back.
 Utility, medical, and credit card bills are considered unsecured loans because the borrower can default on the loan without providing collateral.

 Consumer Debt

-Floridians face debt in the following major categories, according to the Federal Reserve:
+Floridians face debt in the following major categories:

 Mortgage Debt